charliexie27/project-chariki/README.md

 3. Run `npm install` in the wbs folder of this repository.

-4. In the script.js, replace YOUR_STREAM_KEY_HERE with your twitch stream key (Currently line 41).

-5. Start the local MongoDB server by running `mongod` in the command line.
+4. Start the local MongoDB server by running `mongod` in the command line.

+5. Generate a secret key and a public certificate for HTTPS by running `openssl req -x509 -nodes -newkey rsa:4096 -keyout server.key -out server.crt` in the wbs folder of this repository.

 6. Using another command line, start the app with `node app.js`.
-Access it in localhost:3000.
+Access it in https://localhost:3000.

+7. Sign in, then hover over your username in the top right and click Account Settings to save your stream key.